lionheart/git-bigstore/README.md

 This made it a bit tough to collaborate with multiple people, since Git would try to clean things that had already been cleaned, and smudge things that had already been smudged.
 No good!

-Also, git-media hasn't been updated in a while.
-I promise to be a good maintainer!

 git-annex is another alternative, but it's solving a different problem and its implementation is a bit less dependent on Git itself.
 As a result, you essentially have to learn a whole new set of commands to work with it.
 I wanted to create something with as minimal complexity as possible.

 Copyright